Pokachi/AgeOfWargroove/README.md

 ## Installation and Usage
-Opt into the Wargroove Modding Beta (instructions in link above) Extract Ageof Wargroove.zip anywhere
+Opt into the Wargroove Modding Beta (instructions in link above) Extract Age of Wargroove.zip anywhere
-Place Age of Wargroove in C:\Users\Username\AppData\Roaming\Chucklefish\Wargroove\mods While selecting a map for multiplayer, select a map with the [AoW] prefix While in match settings, click Mods and verify that Age of Wargroove is enabled.
+Place Age of Wargroove in C:\Users\Username\AppData\Roaming\Chucklefish\Wargroove\mods When selecting a map for multiplayer, select a map with the [AoW] prefix While in match settings, click Mods and verify that Age of Wargroove is enabled.

 ## Uninstallation